 It´s important to note that ‘disculpe’ is actually a conjugation of the verb ‘disculpar’ (‘to forgive’ in English).

 ‘Disculpe’ is the 3rd person singular conjugation of ‘disculpar’ in the subjunctive mood (present tense).

 So, it’s used when forming imperatives in the formal “usted” form –

 Disculpe, señor, ¿sabe dónde queda la calle Hidalgo?

-Excuse me, sir, do you know where Hidalgo Street is?
+Excuse me, mister, do you know where Hidalgo Street is?

 Quisiera que disculpe mis transgresiones pasadas.

 I would like you to forgive my past transgressions.

 So, when exactly can we use ‘disculpe’ and ‘perdón’ interchangeably?